berenslab/uneye/README.md

 Bellet et al. 2018, **Human-level saccade and microsaccade detection with deep neural networks**
 ********

-uneye is a Python 3 package, that uses [pytorch](http://pytorch.org) for the neural network implementation.
+uneye is a Python 3 package, that uses [PyTorch](http://pytorch.org) for the neural network implementation.

-For a description of the algorithm, see (link to bioarxiv).
+For a description of the algorithm, see [our preprint](https://www.biorxiv.org/content/early/2018/06/29/359018).
 For any questions regarding this repository please contact [marie-estelle.bellet@student.uni-tuebingen.de](mailto:marie-estelle.bellet@student.uni-tuebingen.de) or [philipp.berens@uni-tuebingen.de](philipp.berens@uni-tuebingen.de).

-We provide network weights that were learned on different datasets.
+We provide network weights that were learned on different datasets, described in [the paper](https://www.biorxiv.org/content/early/2018/06/29/359018).
 The weights can be found in the folder **training** and the corresponding datasets will be available in the folder **data** after publication.
+For instructions on how to use pretrained networks, please see below.

-Users can train their own network to obtain optimal performance.
-Please see the module description below and the example jupyter notebook **UnEye.ipynb** for instructions.
+**Users can train their own network to obtain optimal performance.** Please see the module description below and the example jupyter notebook **UnEye.ipynb** for instructions.

 We provide a [docker](http://docker.com) container for platform-independent use.
 Under Mac OS and Ubuntu, you can alternatively install the package on your local computer.
 As the network is based on PyTorch, using it locally on Windows is not straightforward.
 We will add a description in the future.
 For now, please use the docker solution if you are working on Windows.